14 Top Schools in Atlanta and Beyond for Students with Special Needs and Learning Differences

 Brookwood Christian School

-Brookwood Christian School provides a tailored education for students in grades 1-12 with learning differences such as dyslexia and dyscalculia.
+At Brookwood Christian School, they have spent the past 21 years helping students in grades 1-12 with learning differences like dyslexia and dyscalculia.
 Among the many programs used are Wilson Reading and Teaching Textbooks Math.
 These programs use systematic phonemics and multi-sensory practices to improve comprehension and auditory processing.

 The Cottage School